 Challenges

-• Therapy retention and coverage gaps: As per the 2023 AHRQ report, nearly one-third of the RRMS patients do not continue treatment in the first two years.
-This discontinuation is mainly caused due to the high cost and lack of insurance coverage.
-These gaps in continuous treatment and coverage mitigation directly impact long-term health outcomes and raise the likelihood of relapse.
+• Therapy retention and coverage gaps: A plethora of patients are discontinuing with the treatment, mainly due to the high cost and lack of insurance coverage.
+The intermittence in consistent treatment and coverage mitigation significantly impacts long-term health outcomes and raises the likelihood of relapse.
 Patients in underserved and rural areas experience a negative impact due to limitations in specialty clinics and delays in neurologist appointments.
-Manufacturers are nowadays actively investing in co-pay support programs and digital adherence tools, but these do not work out due to their scalability issues and limitations without payer collaboration.

 Relapsing-Remitting Multiple Sclerosis Market Size and Forecast: